apache/druid/docs/content/ingestion/firehose.md

 ### IngestSegmentFirehose

 This Firehose can be used to read the data from existing druid segments.
-It can be used ingest existing druid segments using a new schema and change the name, dimensions, metrics, rollup, etc. of the segment.
+It can be used to ingest existing druid segments using a new schema and change the name, dimensions, metrics, rollup, etc. of the segment.
+This firehose is _splittable_ and can be used by [native parallel index tasks](./native_tasks.html#parallel-index-task).
 A sample ingest firehose spec is shown below -

 ```json